ff6f8d68/IPNMT-2/README.md

 Here is a list of available commands you can use within the IPNMT 2 shell:

 General Commands
-´ hello - Greet the user.
+´ hello - Greet the user.´
-´ date - Show the current date and time.
+´ date - Show the current date and time.´
-´ ipnmt - Display information about IPNMT 2.
+´ ipnmt - Display information about IPNMT 2.´
-´ help - Show help information.
+´ help - Show help information.´
-´ exit - Exit the custom shell.
+´ exit - Exit the custom shell.´
-´ Network Commands
+´ Network Commands´
-´ scan - Scan for devices in the current network.
+´ scan - Scan for devices in the current network.´
-´ list - List network interfaces with IP addresses and MAC addresses.
-´ connect [ip] - SSH connect to the specified IP address.
-´ kick [ip] - Kick the specified IP address out of the network.
-´ scanip [domain] - Resolve a domain to its IP addresses.
-´ startagent [port] - Start an SSH server on the specified port.
-´ forward [local_port] [remote_ip] [remote_port] - Forward a local port to a remote IP and port.
+´ list - List network interfaces with IP addresses and MAC addresses.´ ´ connect [ip] - SSH connect to the specified IP address.´ ´ kick [ip] - Kick the specified IP address out of the network.´ ´ scanip [domain] - Resolve a domain to its IP addresses.´ ´ startagent [port] - Start an SSH server on the specified port.´ ´ forward [local_port] [remote_ip] [remote_port] - Forward a local port to a remote IP and port.
 ´ status - Show the status of network interfaces and routing table.
 ´ stats - Show network statistics and packet statistics.